United States: Privacy

 Unfair business practices: inadequate information security measures and surreptitious monitoring

-Under the ‘unfairness’ prong of section 5, the FTC may take action against companies for, for example, allegedly failing to adequately safeguard consumer information and monitoring consumers without their consent.
+Under the ‘unfairness’ prong of section 5, the FTC has taken action against companies for, for example, allegedly failing to adequately safeguard consumer information and monitoring consumers without their consent.
 FTC guidance collates lessons learned from its enforcement actions on how to design products and services in a privacy-protective way.
 This guidance emphasises that businesses should:

 - collect only the personal information they need;